In our last blog, we showed you what you need to do and to avoid to make awesome product tours and walkthroughs.

 - It doesn’t work on mobile apps.
 Yet.
 Watch this space…

 - With a starting price point of $199 per month, Userpilot is not the cheapest option on the market.
-Small companies with minimal budgets may be better off with a cheaper tool, like Helphero for example.
+Small companies with minimal budgets may be better off with a cheaper but less extensive tool, like Helphero for example.

 You’re probably already familiar with Intercom, the conversational marketing and engagement platform.